MeGaNeKoS/Discord-fake-mute-deafen/README.md

 If so, then if the value is `true` we forward the data to original WebSocket to tell the server we are on muted/deafened. <br/>
  <br/>
 If the value `false`, it gonna check the `guild_id` is `null` or not.
 If it `null`, then it will forward the data to original WebSocket to tell the server we want to disconnect from voice channel. then we set the `last_channel` to `null` <br/>
-if the data has guild id, then we check is the `last_channel` are in the data.
+if the data has `guild id`, then we check is the `last_channel` are in the data.
 If so, then we return.
 This data is the one will update our mute/deafen status. otherwise, we will forward all other data, and store the last channel. <br/>

-code.js